gavagai-corp/gavagai-node/README.md

 See [Gavagai API documentation](https://developer.gavagai.se/docs) for details about available API resources.

 ### Stories
+Given a set of texts, return summaries as a set of stories.

     var gavagai = require('gavagai');
     var client = gavagai('GAVAGAI_APIKEY');